 Alan Alexander Milne's children's book Winnie The Pooh was published today in 1926, inspired by a black bear at the London Zoo named "Winnepeg" that had been a gift from a Canadian soldier who'd fought in WWI.
-The book has little connection to rock and roll, except that the character made Milne a substantial pile of money which he used to buy the Cotchford Farm country estate near Sussex that would be purchased after his death by Brian Jones of The Rolling Stones, who would famously drown in it's swimming pool at age 27.
+The book has little connection to rock and roll, except that the character made Milne a substantial pile of money which he used to buy the Cotchford Farm country estate near Sussex that would be purchased after his death by Brian Jones of The Rolling Stones, who would famously drown in it's swimming pool.

 Elvis Presley had his 9th chart topping hit when his cover of Jerry Leiber and Mike Stoller's Jailhouse Rock hit #1 today in 1957.
 Written for his third movie of the same name, the song-and-dance routine cooked up for the movie is now considered the world's very first-ever "rock video" (though some would argue it's Bob Dylan's Subterranean Homesick Blues) .
 Leiber and Stoller later said they were trying to write something as silly and nonsensical as they had for The Coasters, but Elvis sang it straight, putting no emphasis on the obvious prison-homo-eroticism of lyrics like "Number 47 said to number 3/You're the cutest jailbird I ever did see/I sure would be delighted with your company/C'mon and do the jailhouse rock with me", in fact many were surprised that the censors let that slip, but the decidedly heterosexual King probably didn't notice, as he was carrying on with the movie's female lead, Judy Tyler.
 Actress Mary Tyler Moore later noted that Elvis had slept with all of the leading ladies in all of his movies, save one: "What was I thinking?
 I could have had sex with Elvis!"